 - (1) Make recommendations for major changes and improvements in policies, operations, and services of the Libraries that represent the concerns and interests of Senate constituencies as well as other users of the Libraries.
 Such recommendations should specify the resource implications.
 Reports and recommendations to the University Senate shall be submitted to the Senate Executive Committee for placement on the agenda of the University Senate in the same manner as reports from the Senate's standing committees.
 It is expected that the Library Council will also inform the Senior Vice President and Provost in advance of these legislative recommendations.
-In addition to the major issues before the Library Council and shall indicate when action or information items are likely to be forwarded for Senate consideration. - (2) Respond to charges sent to the Library Council by the Senate Executive Committee. - (3) Provide an annual written report of the Library Council's activities, including the status of recommendations made by the Library Council each year, and of unresolved issues before the Library Council.
+In addition to the mandatory annual report, the Chair of the Library Council shall keep the Chair of the Senate informed of the major issues before the Library Council and shall indicate when action or information items are likely to be forwarded for Senate consideration. - (2) Respond to charges sent to the Library Council by the Senate Executive Committee. - (3) Provide an annual written report of the Library Council's activities, including the status of recommendations made by the Library Council each year, and of unresolved issues before the Library Council.